frederic-perez/AmE-dictionary/data/dictionary.md

 __hypocrisy__
 __hypocrite__
 __hypocritical__ _adj_ :two::hammer::pencil2:
+__hypogeusia__ _n_ A reduced ability to taste things (to taste sweet, sour, bitter, or salty substances).
+The complete lack of taste is referred to as ageusia.
+Causes of hypogeusia include the chemotherapy drug bleomycin, an antitumor antibiotic, as well as zinc deficiency.
 __hypoglycemia__
 __hypokalemia__
 __hyposorism__ _n_ __1__ A name of endearment; a pet name. __2__ The use of such names.